robertpyke/Tutorials/using_the_users_location_with_google_maps/instructions.markdown

 ```

-In general, the things you will care about is latitude, longitude and accuracy.
+In general, the things you will care about are latitude, longitude and accuracy.

 The latitude and longitude attributes are geographic coordinates specified in decimal degrees.